tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 Collection cards are plastic cards associated to your PayU account; they have a bar code and you can include a reference code printed on them.

-Once your card have been generated, deliver them to your customers and they can pay the amount in cash they wish and without any expiration date.
+Once your cards have been generated, deliver them to your customers and they can pay the amount in cash they wish and without any expiration date.

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_08.png)